Skip to main content

 Biographical note

-William J. Leonard was born on April 10, 1908 in Dorchester, Massachusetts, to William J. and Catherine V. (Smith) Leonard.
-Leonard was the oldest of five children, including two sisters, – Catherine and Eleanor – and two brothers – Francis and Robert.
+William Joseph Leonard, SJ was born on April 10, 1908 in Dorchester, Massachusetts, to William J. and Catherine V. (Smith) Leonard.
+Leonard was the oldest of five children, including Catherine, Eleanor, Francis, and Robert.

-Leonard joined the Boston College Jesuit Community in 1939, serving as an instructor in English literature and as faculty moderator to The Stylus (a student literary journal).
-After a hiatus from teaching, due to his military chaplaincy, Leonard returned to the English Department at Boston College in 1946, where he continued to teach until 1952.
-In 1953, Leonard was transferred to the Theology Department full time, where he continued to teach until his retirement from teaching in 1973.
-During his tenure with the Theology Department, he served as chairman from 1965 to 1969 and presided over changes to the theology curriculum.
+Leonard joined the Boston College Jesuit Community in 1939, serving as instructor in English literature and faculty moderator to The Stylus (a student literary journal).
+After a hiatus from teaching, due to his military chaplaincy, Leonard returned to the English Department at Boston College and continued to teach until 1952.
+In 1953, Leonard was transferred to the Theology Department and taught there until his retirement in 1973.
+During his tenure with the Theology Department, he served as chair (1965-1969) and presided over curriculum changes.
 From 1969 to 1973, Leonard also taught theology at the Pope John XXIII National Seminary in Weston, Massachusetts.
-Leonard returned to the classroom for the 1997-1998 academic school year to teach one of the Capstone Seminars for Boston College seniors.
+Leonard returned to the classroom to teach a Capstone Seminars for Boston College seniors (1997-1998).

-Leonard's military career began with six weeks of training, primarily in military organization and customs, at Harvard University.
+Leonard's served as a military chaplain (1944-1946).
+Although he registered for the draft in 1940, the Provincial only it when student enrollment declined due to the War.
+Leonard's military career began with six weeks of training in military organization and customs at Harvard University.
 Upon graduating from chaplaincy school, Leonard transferred to Camp Livingston, Louisiana, for three more months of training.
 Leonard was transferred to Camp Beale in California for three weeks, followed by a three week boat journey to New Guinea.
 In New Guinea, Leonard joined the 9th Ordnance Battalion, which was in charge of the procurement, maintenance, and issuance of weapons.
 Leonard spent six months in New Guinea, the highlight of which was the construction of the Finschhafen Chapel.
-He was sent to Manila in April of 1945.
-At the conclusion of the war, the United States government discharged Leonard and he returned to his teaching position at Boston College.
+He was sent to Manila in April, 1945.
+At the conclusion of the war, the Government discharged Leonard, and he returned to teaching.

-Leonard was highly active – in official and unofficial capacities – in the liturgical movement that was taking place in the United States.
-He became involved with the National Liturgical Conference and participated in the Conference-sponsored Liturgical Weeks from the 1940s through the 1960s.
-Moreover, he served on the Board of Directors of the National Liturgical Conference from 1952-1958, as the Secretary from 1958-1963, and on the Advisory Council from 1963-1969.
+Leonard was active in the United States liturgical movement in both official and unofficial capacities.
+He was with the National Liturgical Conference and participated in the Conference-sponsored Liturgical Weeks (1940s-1960s).
+He also served on the Board of Directors of the National Liturgical Conference (1952-1958), as Secretary (1958-1963), and on the Advisory Council (1963-1969).
 At Boston College, Leonard founded and directed the Social Worship Program, which ran from 1947-1952.
-Within the Archdiocese of Boston, Leonard served on committees and conducted numerous programs in the theology of public worship, including Mass demonstrations and talks on the dialogue mass.
-Leonard's activity with the liturgical movement also extended across the Atlantic.
-He served as a delegate to the First International Congress on Pastoral Liturgy in Assisi-Rome in 1956.
-In 1963 and 1964, Leonard served as a Liturgical Advisor to the Second Vatican Council.
+Within the Archdiocese of Boston, he served on committees and conducted programs in the theology of public worship, including Mass demonstrations and talks on the dialogue mass.
+Leonard's activity with the liturgical movement also extended across the Atlantic, where he served as a delegate to the First International Congress on Pastoral Liturgy in Assisi-Rome (1956) and as a Liturgical Advisor to the Second Vatican Council (1963 and 1964).

 Leonard's religious activities extended beyond his involvement in the liturgical movement.
-At the Archdiocesan level, Leonard was highly involved in spiritual development.
-He conducted retreats, assumed parish responsibilities during summer months, directed discussion groups including the Needham Bible Groups and the Holy Spirit Guild, and preached at numerous parishes and events throughout his life.
-Moreover, he served as Religious Superior of the Jesuit weekly America in New York from 1977-1980.
-His duties at America focused on the spiritual lives, health, and material needs of the community.
+At the Archdiocesan level, Leonard was highly involved in spiritual development, conducting retreats, assuming summer-months parish responsibilities, directing discussion groups including the Needham Bible Groups and the Holy Spirit Guild, and preaching at parishes and events.
+Additionally, he served as Religious Superior of the Jesuit weekly America in New York (1977-1980) focusing on the spiritual lives, health, and material needs of the community.

 Extent